AdvancedModularManikin/specification/operational_data_model.md

  and entering into a specific state, as determined by the physiology Module.

 #### `agent_id`
-UUID for the entity that caused the event.
+UUID for the entity that caused the Event.

-For the `LEARNER` and `INSTRUCTOR` agent types, the `agent_id` value shall uniquely correspond to the individual who triggered the event.
+For the `LEARNER` and `INSTRUCTOR` agent types, the `agent_id` value shall uniquely correspond to the individual who triggered the Event.
-For the `SCENARIO` agent type, the `agent_id` value shall be the `module_id` value of the Module evaluating the Scenario script and triggering the Event.
+For the `SCENARIO` agent type, the `agent_id` value shall be the `module_id` value of the Module evaluating the Scenario and triggering the Event.
 For the `PHYSIOLOGY` agent type, the `agent_id` value shall be the `module_id` value of the physiology Module triggering the Event.